Andrés Bonifacio: The Tejeros Convention

-Bonifacio received the second-highest number of votes for president.
-Though it was suggested that he be automatically be awarded the Vice Presidency, no one seconded the motion and the Election continued.
-Mariano Trías of the Magdiwang was elected vice president.
+Bonifacio received the second-highest number of votes for President.
+Though it was suggested that he be automatically be awarded the Vice Presidency, no one seconded the motion and the election continued.
+Mariano Trías of the Magdiwang was elected Vice President.
 Bonifacio was the last to be elected, as Director of the Interior.
-Daniel Tirona, protested Bonifacio being appointed as Director of the Interior on the grounds that the position should not be occupied by a person without a lawyer's diploma.
+Daniel Tirona protested Bonifacio being appointed as Director of the Interior on the grounds that the position should not be occupied by a person without a lawyer's diploma.
 Tirona suggested a prominent lawyer for the position such as Jose del Rosario.
 Insulted and angered, Bonifacio demanded an apology, since the voters had agreed to respect the election results.
-Tirona ignored Bonifacio's demand for apology which drove Bonifacio to draw his gun and again he nearly shot Tirona, who hid among the people, but he was restrained by Artemio Ricarte of the Magdiwang, who had been elected Captain-General.
+Tirona ignored Bonifacio's demand for an apology, which drove Bonifacio to draw his gun and again he nearly shot Tirona, who hid among the people, but Bonifacio was restrained by Artemio Ricarte of the Magdiwang, who had been elected Captain-General.
 Bonifacio declared: "In my capacity as chairman of this convention, and as Presidente Supremo of the Most Venerable Katipunan of the Sons of the People, which association is known and acknowledged by all, I hereby declare null and void all matters approved in this meeting."
 He then promptly left the premises.